JeanCarletta/HeatHack-Leaders-Guide/_build/html/_sources/safety.md

 # Keeping your group safe

 Before we explain more about your roles and introduce the content for individual sessions, we want to say something about your role in keeping groups safe.
-In community buildings, we often find volunteers doing things that are beyond their physical abilities, especially if they are older.
-This is often because as they age, they don't want to admit that they are no longer so strong or steady on their feet.
-It's also just part of the "can do" culture in service to the community.
-We sympathise, but they can be a danger to themselves, others, and the building itself.
+In community buildings, we often find volunteers doing things that are a stretch for their physical abilities or skills.
+It's part of the "can do" culture in service to the community.
+We sympathise, but it's important not to let the group do anything risky.
+It's simply not worth it for this programme, where definitive investigations need to be left to the professionals anyway.
 Before the first activity, we've included a short risk assessment that includes some unbendable ground rules.

 <!--
 ```{image} TODO.jpg